VOCATIONAL TRAINING PROGRAM

 each graduate with extra materials and tools for them to train another vulnerable teenager in their new skill.

-Yona now runs his own tinsmith business in Gwaza, Malawi.
+Samson now runs his own tailoring business in Bunabuka, Malawi.

 Graduates have much stronger employment opportunities and have the ability to earn a sustainable income.